- Admissions Overview

 Atlantic Canadian Applicant Requirements and Deadlines:

-- create an account (if not previously done) and submit the on-line application and fee
+- creation of online account (if not previously done) and submission of online application and fee

 - submission of the Atlantic Canadian Residency form (and supporting documents)